linusphan/link-shortener/README.md

 # Link Shortener

 ## Overview
-This is a link shortener Rails application that has test coverage and uses Postgres.
+This is a link shortener application built using Ruby on Rails that has test coverage and uses Postgres.
 The application takes into account scalability and is built to handle 1k new urls a day, where each url gets hit 20k times a day.

 ## Getting Started